 How did you find the woman featured in this story?

-For me, working in the field of visual anthropology, the choice of black and white has been rather painful.
+For me, working in visual anthropology, the choice of black and white has been rather painful.
 It is in fact an impoverishment of information in favor of aesthetics.
-I often make a joke: I didn't choose black and white, but it was wanted, indeed demanded, by the people and places described.
+I often make a joke: I didn’t choose black and white, but it was wanted, indeed demanded, by the people and places described.
 In reality, I really think that every situation, every face, every place, needs its own photographic tone.
-In addition, black and white helped me to make some elements of modernity in the house less distracting and less present.
-In this way, the viewer is led to a greater concentration on the unfolding of the action.
+Black and white helped me to make some elements of modernity in the house less distracting and less present.
+In this way, it leads the viewer to a greater concentration on the unfolding of the action.

 What did you learn about the culture while making this film?

 This is a known ritual in Sardinia and in most of southern Italy, and I knew this well before shooting.
 What I found interesting is that during the filming, I realized how this old woman, officiating priestess of the rite, has risen to a paradigm, becoming an expression of a popular religiosity that appropriately leads the dead back to where they belong, to the family, to consume the common meal.